wearetheframers/frame-core-wip/docs/API/frame/framer/brain/decision/decision.md

 # Decision

+The `Decision` component in Frame represents the outcome of processing perceptions and the current state of the Framer.
+It is responsible for determining the actions to be taken based on the information available to the Framer.

+## Key Features

+- **Parameter Validation**: Validates action parameters to ensure all necessary variables are present and correctly formatted before execution.
+- **Contextual Awareness**: Takes into account the Framer's current roles, goals, and available actions when making decisions.
+- **Execution Modes**: Supports various execution modes, including automatic execution, user approval, or deferred execution.
+- **Integration with Plugins**: Allows for actions provided by plugins to be included in the decision-making process.

+The `Decision` component now includes validation of action parameters.
+When a decision is made, it checks that all required parameters for the action are present and correctly formatted.
+This ensures that actions can be executed reliably and helps prevent runtime errors due to missing or invalid parameters.

-The Decision component in Frame represents the outcome of processing perceptions and the current state of the Framer.
-It's important to note that perceptions in Frame can be any type of information or stimulus, not limited to human senses.
-This includes traditional inputs like text, images, or sounds, but also extends to more abstract or non-human sensory data such as magnetic fields, vibrations, internal states like hunger, or any other data that can be analyzed by the language model.
+The `Decision` component is designed to handle a wide variety of potential perceptions, which can include traditional inputs like text, images, or sounds, as well as more abstract or non-human sensory data such as magnetic fields, vibrations, or internal states.

-The "prompt" action in a Framer is essentially processing a perception of hearing for text input and responding to it.
-However, the Decision component is designed to handle and respond to this wide variety of potential perceptions.

 ::: frame.src.framer.brain.decision.Decision